marco-lee25/IR-project/README.md

-# IR Project - Search Engine
+# IR Project - Search Engine - Grp 26

 ## Environment setup
 Before running the project, ensure you have **Conda** (for Python environment management) and **Docker** (to run the Elasticsearch server) installed.